Magic Moon

-Plot summary
+Plot

 Kim is an average German schoolboy who loves to delve into his favorite science fiction novel series, Star Fighter.
-His daydreaming life spirals into a nightmare when his parents inform him that his little sister Rebecca has fallen into a mysterious coma after her appendicectomy.
+His daydreaming life spirals into a nightmare when his parents inform him that his little sister Rebecca has fallen into a mysterious coma after her appendectomy.
 A visitor from the realm of Magic Moon, the wizard Themistocles, tells him there is only one way to free her from the enchantment of eternal sleep: Kim himself must travel into the land of dreams and save her from the dark wizard Boraas, who has captured her soul.

 Using the power of his imagination, Kim travels to Magic Moon in a spaceship, but it crashlands on the east side of the Shadow Mountains, an unsurmountable mountain range which separates Magic Moon from Boraas' Realm of Shadows.
 Kim is collected by a black-armored knight named Baron Kart and brought to Castle Morgon, Boraas' abode, where the dark wizard reveals that he is holding Rebecca's soul in order to lure Kim to him and gain his allegiance in conquering Magic Moon.
 Desperate, Kim makes an escape, which ends in a chamber with a strange mirror.
 Struck by a sudden, mysterious weakness upon seeing his reflection, he barely manages to exit the castle and is temporarily sheltered by a young amphibious boy named Ado and his father, the Pond King.
 After recovering, Kim sets out for the Shadow Mountains to find a way to Magic Moon; but on his way he discovers that Boraas is massing a gargantuan army to cross the mountains as well.

 Kim ambushes one of Boraas' warriors, and uses his horse and armor as a disguise to mingle with the enemy.
 Crossing a tunnel system and a magical gate underneath the mountains, he makes his way to Magic Moon, where he meets Tak, a talking badger, a giant named Gorg, and a one-eyed, one-eared giant bear named Kelhim.
 Joined by the latter two, Kim encounters Themistocles travelling through Magic Moon to gather allies against Boraas, and accompanies him to the last station of his journey, the realm of the Steppe Riders.
 In their capital fortress Caivallon, Kim and Themistocles try to persuade King Harkvan and Prince Priwinn to join forces with them, but the proud Steppe Riders decline.